tytydraco/yessleep/out/Im_Never_Hitchhiking_Again.md

 I hang up without speaking.
 She won’t be able to pick me up tonight.

 I know it’s roughly ten miles back to town.
-I look around the bar, the only people left are David’s group and a few old men in a corner.
-It would be humiliating to ask for a ride.
+I look around the bar, the only people left are that guy David’s group and a few old men in a corner.
+The thought of asking for a ride is humiliating.

 I guess I’ll start walking.

-Thirty minutes in my nose and ears feel like they’re gonna fall off.
-I swear to myself I’ll never again leave home without a hat.
+Thirty minutes in and my nose and ears feel like they’re gonna fall off.
+I swear to myself I’ll never again leave home without a hat, as I try to block the sharp wind from hitting my ears with my hands.

 *I’m gonna murder Chelsea.
 Why didn’t I ask for a ride?
 Stupid.*

-I’m looking back in the direction of the bar, considering returning when I see headlights coming down the road.
+I stop and look back in the direction of the bar.
+I’m genuinely considering turning back when I see headlights coming down the road.
 I’ve still got a bit of liquid courage and the idea of a car heater is too attractive to pass up.
 I stick out my thumb.

 The car stops, the window rolls down.
 “Where you headed?”
 The voice is deep and gruff.